fcy540/svi_percept/README.md

 # SVI Percept

-A Python package for image perception using CLIP features and custom scoring matrices.
+A Python package for modelling human perception of street view images using CLIP features and the K-nearest-neighbour algorithm.

 ## Installation